 The 'spotlight' on church buildings is evidenced in the frequency of high-level research reports over the last few years.
-This includes, for the first time, the government commissioning a report on their sustainability, and subsequently launching a pilot scheme based on the recommendations in the report.
+There is increasing focus on the sustainable use and management of church buildings.
+This includes, for the first time, the government commissioning the Taylor Review report (2017) and launching a subsequent pilot scheme (2018-2020) based on its recommendations.
+Also, the government commissioned Kruger report, Levelling Up Our Communities, 2020, which explicitly states the value of faith communities during the COVID pandemic.

-Research includes the following, listed in order of publication date:
+Research includes the following reports: